samlinux/hlf-c01/src/ch01-01-01-installing-fabric.md

 # Hyperledger Fabric (HLF) Installation

+## Chapter Overview

-Below you can find the detailed step by steps instructions for installating a HLF system according to the official HLF documentation.
+In this chapter you can find the detailed step by steps instructions for installating a HLF system according to the official HLF documentation.
+We walk through all the nessesary steps to install HLF on your virtual machine.

 Watch the video in this chapter to complete the following steps.

+## Learning Objectives

+By the end of this chapter, you will be able to:

+- Understand what are the building blocks of an HLF installation.
+- Install HLF on an Ubuntu 20.04 operating system.

+## Prerequisites
+Since this course is based on Ubuntu 20.04 operating system, please prepare a virtual machine with a running Ubuntu 20.04 operating system.
+You have various options for doing this.

+You can either use one of the public Infrastructure as a service (IaaS) providers such as Digital Ocean, AWS, Google Cloud or Azur or you can use VirtualBox locally on your computer and use an Ubuntu 20.04 image.
+The basic installation of Ubuntu 20.04 is out of the scope of this course.
+To learn more about the manual installation of Ubuntu please refer the official documentation on https://ubuntu.com/server/docs/installation.

+In this course we will use a so called Digital Ocean **Droplet** with the following configuration: 1 CPU, 2 GB, 50 GB SSD.
+This virtual machine should be sufficient to perform all of the examples in this course and can spin up in less then one minute.

 ## Setup
 These steps describe a HLF 2.2.x installation on an Ubuntu 20.04 operating system.

 First, I would like to give you an overview of the installation steps.
-We can divide the installation process into 5 steps.
+We can divide the installation process into five steps.
 Figure 1 shows these steps as a whole.

 <figure class="image">
   <img src="img/install1.png" alt="Overview Installation">
   <figcaption>Figure 1</figcaption>
 </figure>

-After finishing these steps you will have a ready HLF Installation and a running test-network.
+After finishing these steps you will have a ready HLF installation and a running test-network.

-## Preparations
-### Droplet or virtuel private server
-In this course we will use a so called Digital Ocean Droplet with the following configuration: 1 CPU, 2 GB, 50 GB SSD.
-This server setup should be sufficient to perform all of the examples in this course.

-If your are more familare with a VirtualBox setup then you are good to go as well.
-The starting point for the installation is in any case a basic installation of Ubuntu 20.04.

 ### System update
 The following steps are required to prepare your ubuntu system for the HLF installation process.
 Let's discuss the steps in detail.